 Returning to work has been more difficult than I expected.
-In some ways the personal emotional impact has been easier to handle.
+In some ways the personal impact has been easier to handle.
 You expect to be distraught if your child dies.
 It’s awful but natural, whereas going back to work has often felt anything but.

-Fast forward a few months and I am now contracting with a great bunch of guys at a very smart management and brand consultancy in Cheltenham that I discovered by pure chance.
+Fast forward a few months and I am now contracting with a great bunch of guys at a very smart management consultancy in Cheltenham that I discovered by chance.
 I haven’t caused any arguments or insulted anyone so I’d like to think that the changes I made after all those interviews have worked.
 I also haven’t told any clients about Edward, just my colleagues.
 I don’t feel the need to anymore, which is progress on its own.
 I know some of them will read this and find out, but that’s ok, they’ve got to know me first.

 What changed?
 Well, the most significant moment came courtesy of my GP.
 I was feeling genuinely unwell.
 Nothing specific, just low, physically and mentally.
 I had been sleeping 2-3 hours a night for more than 6 months and was exhausted.
 I was avoiding sleep because I hated the quietness and sadness that came with it.

 Fighting got me through the early days in the form of defiance but it evolved into something else – rage.
-Rage about the delayed procedures that might have saved his life, the failure to spot the infection, the operation’s 97% success rate, the pain he was in, the fear on his face, making the decision to turn off his life support, his death, our grief, my inability to find work.
-None of this was our fault, so it had to be somebody else’s, perhaps everybody else’s.
+Rage about the delayed procedures that might have saved his life, the failure to spot the infection, the operation’s 97% success rate, the pain he was in, the fear on his face, making the decision to turn off his life support, his death, our grief, my inability to find work and the financial struggle.
+None of this was my fault, so it had to be somebody else’s, perhaps everybody else’s.
 Right?
 Wrong.

 “Edward wouldn’t want this.
 He’d want his dad to be happy.”

 I wanted to pick the doctor up and throw him out of the window but he was right, again.
 It was time to stop fighting.